 1/2 cup diced Swiss cheese

-In a large skillet, cook the bacon until crisp.
+In a large skillet, fry the bacon until crisp.

 Remove the bacon from the skillet and drain on paper towels.
 (Don't clean out the skillet.)

 Crumble the bacon and set it aside, covered, in the refrigerator.

-In the bacon drippings in the skillet, cook the chicken over medium heat for 3 to 4 minutes per side.
+In the skillet with the bacon drippings, cook the chicken over medium heat for 3 to 4 minutes per side.
 Wait until the chicken is light brown on the bottom side and turn once.

-Place the chicken in a 4 to 6-quart slow cooker.
+Place the browned chicken in a 4 to 6-quart slow cooker.
 Top with the mushrooms.

-In the skillet you used to brown the chicken, heat the soup, scraping up the pan drippings.
+Using the same skillet you used to brown the chicken, heat the soup, mixing well and scraping up the pan drippings.

 Pour the soup sauce over the chicken.

-Cover the slow cooker and cook on low setting for 4 to 5 hours, or until the chicken registers 165 F at the thickest of the meat using a meat thermometer.
+Cover the slow cooker and cook on LOW for 4 to 5 hours, or until the chicken registers 165 F at the thickest of the meat using a meat thermometer.